WyWyGuy/tampermonkey-a11y-tools/README.md

 # ClickRawHTMLEditor.user.js

-This script simply clicks the edit as HTML button and switches to the raw HTML editor if it isn't already on every Canvas edit page.
+This script simply clicks the edit as HTML button (if toggled on) and always switches to the raw HTML editor on every Canvas edit page.